adyagit/adyagit.github.io/_posts/2017-11-06-Neuran-Network-Forward-Propagation-Module.md

     return A, cache
 ```

+### Linear Forward Activation for ***L*** Layers

-The above work fwell for a single layer.
+The above function works well for a single layer.
 For a L-Layer model we will have to loop through each layer and do the forward prop.
 **L-1** layers will have the **RELU** activation and the last layer will have the **SIGMOID** activation.
 We need to append the cache from each layer to a bigger array "`caches`" for use during the back prop step.